Jmiguel14/TechnicalTestOfIoet/README.md

 ## ⚙️ Setup
  ### requirements - Nodejs installed
- - Once installed Nodejs in the computer you must the steps as follow:
+ - Once installed Nodejs on the computer you must follow the steps below:
  - Open the project in your favorite editor
- - run `node index.js`
+ - run `node index.js` from the terminal